awslabs/sagemaker-debugger/docs/mxnet/README.md

 Integrating Tornasole into the training job can be accomplished by following steps below.

-### Import the tornasole_hook package
+### Import the hook package
-Import the TornasoleHook class along with other helper classes in your training script as shown below
+Import the SessionHook class along with other helper classes in your training script as shown below

 ```
-from smdebug.mxnet.hook import TornasoleHook
+from smdebug.mxnet.hook import SessionHook
 from smdebug.mxnet import SaveConfig, Collection
 ```

-### Instantiate and initialize tornasole hook
+### Instantiate and initialize hook

 ```
     # Create SaveConfig that instructs engine to log graph tensors every 10 steps.
     save_config = SaveConfig(save_interval=10)
     # Create a hook that logs tensors of weights, biases and gradients while training the model.
     output_s3_uri = 's3://my_mxnet_training_debug_bucket/12345678-abcd-1234-abcd-1234567890ab'
-    hook = TornasoleHook(out_dir=output_s3_uri, save_config=save_config)
+    hook = SessionHook(out_dir=output_s3_uri, save_config=save_config)
 ```

-Using the _Collection_ object and/or _include\_regex_ parameter of TornasoleHook , users can control which tensors will be stored by the TornasoleHook.
+Using the _Collection_ object and/or _include\_regex_ parameter of SessionHook , users can control which tensors will be stored by the SessionHook.
 The section [How to save tensors](#how-to-save-tensors) explains various ways users can create _Collection_ object to store the required tensors.

 The _SaveConfig_ object controls when these tensors are stored.
 The tensors can be stored for specific steps or after certain interval of steps.
-If the save\_config parameter is not specified, the TornasoleHook will store tensors after every 100 steps.
+If the save\_config parameter is not specified, the SessionHook will store tensors after every 100 steps.

-For additional details on TornasoleHook, SaveConfig and Collection please refer to the [API documentation](api.md)
+For additional details on SessionHook, SaveConfig and Collection please refer to the [API documentation](api.md)

 ### Register Tornasole hook to the model before starting of the training.

-#### NOTE: The tornasole hook can only be registered to Gluon Non-hybrid models.
+#### NOTE: The hook can only be registered to Gluon Non-hybrid models.

 After creating or loading the desired model, users can register the hook with the model as shown below.